RiverApril/LEDCube/README.md

 # Games

 The program starts in a menu showing the logo of the first game: Tic-Tac-Toe.
-After a small delay the logo will disapear and the words "TICTACTOE" will show up on the top layer one letter at a time.
+After a small delay the logo will disappear and the words "TICTACTOE" will show up on the top layer one letter at a time.
 The buttons (pins listed near the top of [chipKitRenderer.h](chipKitRenderer.h)) Xd (X down) and Xu (X up) can be used to cycle through the games.

 In the menu each game is displayed in a similar manner as Tic-Tac-Toe with first the logo appearing then the name scrolling by.